Chromebook: HP

 HP's first Chromebook, and the largest Chromebook on the market at that time, was the Pavilion 14 Chromebook launched February 3, 2013.
-It had an Intel Celeron 847 CPU and either 2GB or 4GB of RAM.
+It had an Intel Celeron 847 CPU and either 2 GB or 4 GB of RAM.
 Battery life was not long, at just over 4 hours, but the larger form factor made it more friendly for all-day use.
 HP introduced the Chromebook 11 on October 8, 2013, in the US.
 In December 2013, Google and HP recalled 145,000 chargers due to overheating.
 Sales were halted, resuming with a redesigned charger the following month.
 The HP Chromebook 14 was announced September 11, 2013 with an Intel Haswell Celeron processor, USB 3.0 ports, and 4G broadband.
 An updated version of the Chromebook lineup was announced on September 3, 2014.
 The 11-inch models included an Intel processor while the 14-inch models featured a fanless design powered by a Nvidia Tegra K1 processor.
 HP Chromebooks are available in several colors.